 Failure to do this risks being pushed aside.

 The ability to respond quickly and appropriately is summed in the concept of 'business agility'.
-The ability to respond effectively is dependent on the organisation's relative strengths and weaknesses.
+The ability to respond effectively, seizing opportunities whilst avoiding threats, is dependent on the organisation's relative strengths and weaknesses.

 Business analysts can help to guide organisations in becoming more agile.
 In fact, PESTLE is a good place to start to answer the question, "What is business analysis?"
 It follows that business analysts must understand the organisation's strategy.